PingyuXue/HR/README.md

 # Online Administration System
 This is a Demo project using Spring Framework along with MySQL database.
+It is a simulation of HR management system.

-##Tech Stack
+##Tech
 * Spring Boot
 * Spring MVC with Web Security
 * Spring Data JPA